Project 01

 Organization does not match standard industry patterns

-I designed 3 diffrent options for way to show trending labs.
-One with a graph, arrows and with a dropdows
+I designed 3 different options for way to show trending labs.
+One with a graph, arrows and with a drop-downs

 Conclusion: ❌ Dropped to improve table readability and reduce visual fatigue.

-Feedback: Users understood the concept, but the extra click felt unnecessary for a quick-glance need.
-The development complexity also outweighed the benefit.
+Feedback: Users understood the interaction, but the extra click felt unnecessary for quick-glance tasks.

-Conclusion: ❌ Rejected due to low impact on usability and higher implementation cost.
+Conclusion: ❌ Rejected due to low usability impact and higher implementation cost.

-Conclusion: ✅ Chosen for its balance of clarity, low dev cost, and strong user enthusiasm.
+Conclusion: ✅ Chosen for its clarity, low development effort, and strong user enthusiasm.

 Feedback: Some users understood the intent, but many felt the repeated buttons cluttered the table and made it harder to focus on the data.